PhD In Human Resource Management

 There are numerous national and state-level entrance tests to take in order to get admitted to a PhD program in Human Resource Management.
 Some of the most popular PhD entry tests are listed here.

 • University Grants Commission NET (UGC-NET): The National Testing Agency (NTA) conducts the National Eligibility Test (UGC-NET) to determine the eligibility of candidates for Junior Research Fellowship (JRF) or Assistant Professor & JRF in Indian colleges and universities.
 Simultaneously, the approach is designed for admission to a variety of PhD programs.
-In June and December of each year, the test is held.
+The test is held in June and December of each year.

 • JNUEE: The Jawaharlal Nehru University, New Delhi, conducts the JNUEE for admission to various doctorate programs such as M.Phil and PhD.
 The NTA administers the test on behalf of JNU.
 This test is used to get admission to PhD programs at JNU and a few other universities.